Alexandra Headland

 Alexandra Headland has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified five projects potentially influencing this region.
-Notable ones include SOL by Walker in Maroochydore City Centre, Alex Bluff Foreshore Coastal Pathway, Mooloolaba Foreshore Revitalisation Project, and Mooloolaba Transport Corridor Upgrade.
-The following list details those most relevant.
+AreaSearch identified five projects likely influencing the area.
+Notable ones are SOL by Walker at Maroochydore City Centre, Alex Bluff Foreshore Coastal Pathway, Mooloolaba Foreshore Revitalisation Project, and Mooloolaba Transport Corridor Upgrade.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.